2024 BottomLine

 For more information visit www.dwd.wisconsin.gov or www.doli.state.mn.us.

-Minnesota Earned Sick and Safe Time
+Minnesota Earned Sick and

 Household Employee Requirements

 You have a household employee if you hired someone to do household work, and that worker is your employee.
 If you can control the work (i.e. when it is done, how it is done), then the individual would be treated as your employee.
-Household work can include: caretakers, cooks, housekeepers, nannies, and yard workers to name a few.
+Household work can include caretakers, cooks, housekeepers, nannies, and yard workers to name a few.

 Nanny share arrangements will require each family using the nanny to report and file for each individual family’s wages paid.
 In addition, families that utilize a tutor for distance learning will not meet the definition of household work even though services may have been performed in an individual’s home.
 See IRS Publication 926 for more examples and definitions regarding workers who are not your employees.